Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-There are several papers in this category in our study. \citet{sakurada2014anomaly} demonstrate the application of autoencoders to dimensionality reductions in MTS as a prepoccessing for anomaly detection, as well as mechanisms for anomaly detection using autoencoders.
-The method disregards time sequence by considering each data sample at each time index as an independent.
-Even though autoencoders already perform well without temporal information, they can be further boosted by providing current and past samples.
-To clarify autoencoder properties, they compare linear PCA, denoising autoencoders (DAEs), and kernel PCA.
-As a result, authors found that autoencoders detect anomalous components that linear PCA is incapable of detecting, and autoencoders can be enhanced by including denoising autoencoders.
-Additionally, autoencoders avoid the complex computations that kernel PCA requires without compromising quality and detection quality.
-DAGMM (Deep Autoencoding Gaussian Mixture Model) \citep{zong2018deep} estimates MTS input sample probability using the Gaussian mixture prior in the latent space in an end-to-end framework.
-This model consists of two major components: a compression network and an estimation network.
-The compression network performs dimensionality reduction for input samples with a stochastic deep autoencoder, producing low-dimensional representations based on both the reduced space and the reconstruction error features.
-The estimation network calculates sample energy (defined next) through Gaussian Mixture Modeling in low-dimensional representations.
-Sample energy is used to determine reconstruction errors; high sample energy means a high degree of abnormality.
-Despite this, only spatial dependencies are considered, and no temporal information is included.
-Through end-to-end training, the estimation network introduced a regularisation term which helps the compression network to avoid local optima and produce low reconstruction errors.
+There are several papers in this category in our study. \citet{sakurada2014anomaly} shows how AEs can be used for dimensionality reduction in MTS as a preprocessing step for anomaly detection.
+They treat each data sample at each time index as independent, disregarding the time sequence.
+Even though AEs already perform well without temporal information, they can be further boosted by providing current and past samples.
+The authors compare linear PCA, Denoising Autoencoders (DAEs), and kernel PCA, finding that AEs can detect anomalies that linear PCA is incapable of detecting.
+DAEs further enhance AEs.
+Additionally, AEs avoid the complex computations of kernel PCA without losing quality in detection.
+DAGMM (Deep Autoencoding Gaussian Mixture Model) \citep{zong2018deep} estimates the probability of MTS input samples using a Gaussian mixture prior to the latent space.
+It has two major components: a compression network for dimensionality reduction and an estimation network for anomaly detection using Gaussian Mixture Modelling to calculate anomaly scores in low-dimensional representations.
+However, DAGMM only considers spatial dependencies and lacks temporal information.
+The estimation network introduced a regularisation term that helps the compression network avoid local optima and reduce reconstruction errors through end-to-end training.